Nishikigawa Seiryū Line: Services

 All services on the line are Local trains, stopping at every station.

-All trains operate a through service to/from on JR West Gantoku Line.
+All trains run via through service to and from Iwakuni Station on the JR West Gantoku Line.

-As of September 2025, there are 10 round trips per day between Iwakuni and Nishikichō.
-Trains generally operate around every 1½ hours, although in the middle of the day there is a gap of over 3 hours in services towards Nishikichō and over 2½ hours towards Iwakuni.
-Running time is 64-70 minutes.
+As of August 2026, there are 10 round trips per day between Iwakuni and Nishiki-chō.
+Trains generally operate around every 1½ hours, although in the middle of the day there is a gap of over 3 hours in services towards Nishiki-chō and over 2½ hours towards Iwakuni.
+Trips along the full line take 64–70 minutes.

 Stations

 All stations are in Iwakuni, Yamaguchi.